Dell Data Breach: 49M Customer Records Exposed

 Permission take by LastPass app on an Android device

-These permissions enable the application provider like LastPass (other password managers take similar types of permission on user’s device) to collect more information about the user than probably needed.
+These permissions enable the application provider like LastPass to collect more information about the user than required.

 User Information collected by LastPass app

-In case of a breach, like what happened with LastPass, the severity of the incident and privacy impatc will be more if any additional information collected from the user’s phone is also leaked.
+In the event of a breach, the severity and privacy impact will be catastrophic if such additional information collected from the user’s phone is involved.

 The Passwords